-White Hercules Snail (Brotia Herculea) Snail Species Profile
+White Hercules Snail (Brotia Herculea) Species Profile & Care Guide

 The White Hercules Snails are stunning and relatively rare in the aquarium hobby.
 These snails are quite hardy and are less sensitive to water conditions than other snails.
 This species is excellent if you require a giant show stopper of a snail in your aquarium.